SC Bastia: The Descent Below

 In 2005, the club was relegated to Ligue 2.
 Five years later, Bastia was in serious danger of descent into the Championnat National.
 Bastia was officially relegated to the National on 7 May 2010, following a draw (0–0) with Tours at the 37th matchday of Ligue 2.

 On 6 July 2010, the club was administratively relegated to Championnat de France amateur by the Direction Nationale du Contrôle de Gestion (DNCG).
 The club actually had a deficit of €1.2 million, which was filled by grants from local governments (Territorial Community of Corsica, the General Council of Haute-Corse).
 On 23 July 2010, the Federal Council of the French Football Federation authorised Bastia to play in the 2010–11 season, as requested by the National Olympic Committee and French sports (CNOSF) after the DNCG had refused.

 Despite this disrupted pre-season, Bastia performed well in the transfer window, with no fewer than six rookies.
 As for departures, there is mainly the transfer of Florent Ghisolfi (Reims) and Christophe Gaffory (Vannes) as well as Pierre-Yves André who decided to end his career.

 The rise in Ligue 2

-Faruk Hadžibegić's was fired from the coaching job after poor results, and the job passed instead to Frédéric Hantz.
+Faruk Hadžibegić was fired from the managers' post after poor results, and the job then passed to Frédéric Hantz.
 On 22 April 2011, Bastia officially earned its place in Ligue 2 after a game against Frejus-Saint Raphael.
 No fewer than 500 townsfolk had made the trip.
-On 7 May 2011, Bastia is the National champion, following a victory over Créteil by 2 goals to one, with Bastia finishing with a record tally of 91 points and unbeaten at home throughout the campaign.
-Sporting was leading at the half, but equalised by David Suarez, and Idrissa Sylla allowed Bastia to take the lead in the 92nd minute in a crazy atmosphere.
+On 7 May 2011, Bastia become the National champion, following a victory over Créteil by 2 goals to one, with Bastia finishing with a record tally of 91 points and unbeaten at home throughout the campaign.
+Sporting was leading at the half, but equalised by David Suarez, then Idrissa Sylla allowed Bastia to take the lead in the 92nd minute in a crazy atmosphere.
 At the end of the match, the pitch at Armand Cesari was invaded by Bastia fans, happy to celebrate with their players and their coach, Frédéric Hantz, this new title.